giocode/giocode.github.io/source/projects/spark-graph.markdown

 To no surprise, the best offensive team is the same as the one who scores most in winning games.
 To win games, 50 points is not enough in average for a team to win games.

-## Defense Stats: D matters as in Direction
+## Defense Stats: The D matters as in Direction

 Above, we obtained some statistics such as field goals or three point percentage that a team achieves.
 What if we want to aggregate instead the average points or rebounds that each team concedes to their opponents?
 To compute that, we define a new higher-order function `averageConcededStat`.
 Compared to `averageStat`, this function needs to send the `loserStats` to the winning team and the `winnerStats` to the losing team.
 To make things more interesting, we are going to make the team name as part of the message `Msg`.